 Broadly speaking, one muscular imbalance which will often predispose an athlete to calf injury is weakness and lack of local muscular endurance in Gastrocnemius, the main “meaty” muscle of the calf complex.

-The video below shows a simple exercise which Physiotherapists at London Irish Rugby Club uses to both evaluate and train strength and local muscular endurance in the calf muscles of their Professional Rugby Players.
+The video above shows a simple exercise which Physiotherapists at London Irish Rugby Club uses to both evaluate and train strength and local muscular endurance in the calf muscles of their Professional Rugby Players.

 While this is obviously something we picked up from the world of rugby, it’s incredibly applicable to all running sports.